banner strip.jpg

 A GENTLE WORD ON HUSTLING

 Hustling is a part of everyday life, and everybody has to eat, but not by harassment or deceit.
 Beware of those who will try to trick you into false familiarity — “Remember me from the hotel?” is a common and tedious example.
 Another nuisance will follow you asking for a ‘tip’ or some ‘compensation’ for nothing.
-You must be friendly but firm with these characters, and usually a “No, thank you” should do.
+You must be friendly but firm — a “No, thank you” should do.

 ETIQUETTE (and Lack Of…)